Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Methodology

 \subsection{Synergistic Reranker}

 To construct a comprehensive retrieval system following previous works~\cite{LamRA,gu2026aaai}, we train a reranker based on the model from stage 1 to leverage its preserved multimodal understanding and generation capabilities.
 Thanks to the flexibility of MLLM models, we employ a joint training strategy that combines pointwise and listwise training objectives.
 Crucially, unlike standard approaches that rely solely on the original dataset labels, our reranker is trained on the judge-curated set from stage 3 of embedding model training.
-For a given query $q$, we define the augmented positive set $\mathcal{C}_{\text{aug}}^+=\{c_q^+\} \cup \mathcal{C}_{\text{judge}}^+$ as the union of the original ground truth $c_q^+$ and the judge-identified true positives $\mathcal{C}_{\text{judge}}^+$.
+For a given query $q$, we define the augmented positive set $\mathcal{C}_{\text{aug}}^+=\{c_q^+\} \cup \mathcal{C}_{\text{judge}}^+$ as the union of the original ground-truth $c_q^+$ and the judge-identified true positives $\mathcal{C}_{\text{judge}}^+$.
 Similarly, the negative set $\mathcal{C}_{\text{judge}}^-$ consists of the judge-verified hard negatives.

-For pointwise reranking formulation, the model evaluates query-candidate pairs independently.
+For the pointwise reranking formulation, the model evaluates query-candidate pairs independently.
 We construct training triplets by sampling a positive candidate $c^+ \in \mathcal{C}_{\text{aug}}^+$ and a hard negative candidate $c^- \in \mathcal{C}_{\text{judge}}^-$.
-We instruct the model, using the following template, to output the token \texttt{`Yes'} for positive pairs and \texttt{`No'} for negative pairs.
+We instruct the model to output the token \texttt{`Yes'} for positive pairs and \texttt{`No'} for negative pairs.
+The instruction template for pointwise reranking can be found in Appendix C.2.
+The pointwise loss is minimized using standard Cross Entropy (CE) loss: